 However, the Foundation’s generosity does not extend only to the campus’s expenditure.
 Last year 59 of the approximately 85 postgraduates received either scholarships or bursaries from the Foundation, amounting to a total of 2.9 million Qatari Riyals (approx. £60,000).

-The former student recalls that many received at least partial funding for their fees and accommodation, despite many suffering no significant financial hardship, and some even had both covered in full alongside a monthly allowance.
+The former student recalls that many received at least partial funding for their fees and accommodation despite suffering no significant financial hardship.
+Others had both covered in full alongside a monthly allowance.

 According to UCL Qatar alumni, the education of Qatari citizens seems to have been the Foundation’s priority.
 While foreign students were in no way made to feel less welcome than their Qatari colleagues it remains questionable to what extent the Foundation saw their education as its primary aim.